 NHS Choices Medical Reference

-A Bartholin's cyst is caused by an obstruction that blocks the duct (tube) leading from the Bartholin's gland into the vagina.
+A Bartholin's cyst is caused by an obstruction that blocks the tube, known as a duct, which leads from the Bartholin's gland into the vagina.
 This leads to a build-up of fluid, which can turn into a cyst.

 Several different types of bacteria can cause an infection that blocks the duct.
 Some types of bacteria can be passed on through sexual contact while others are found in the environment.

-Chlamydia trachomatis: usually responsible for chlamydia (another sexually transmitted infection).
+- Chlamydia trachomatis - usually responsible for chlamydia (another STI)

 - Escherichia coli - often responsible for food poisoning